xxxxxiwu/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 Remember: When that hacker tells you that you've screwed up, and (no matter how gruffly) tells you not to do it again, he's acting out of concern for (1) you and (2) his community.
 It would be much easier for him to ignore you and filter you out of his life.
 If you can't manage to be grateful, at least have a little dignity, don't whine, and don't expect to be treated like a fragile doll just because you're a newcomer with a theatrically hypersensitive soul and delusions of entitlement.

-Sometimes people will attack you personally, flame without an apparent reason, etc., even if you don't screw up (or have only screwed up in thbir imagination).
+Sometimes people will attack you personally, flame without an apparent reason, etc., even if you don't screw up (or have only screwed up in their imagination).
 In this case, complaining is the way to *really* screw up.

 These flamers are either lamers who don't have a clue but believe themselves to be experts, or would-be psychologists testing whether you'll screw up.
 The other readers either ignore them, or find ways to deal with them on their own.
 The flamers' behavior creates problems for themselves, which don't have to concern you.